Universities' Mission to Central Africa: Expansion

-John Ramadhani's brother Augustino Ramadhani, became Chief Justice of Tanzania from 2007 to 2010.
+John Ramadhani's nephew Augustino Ramadhani, became Chief Justice of Tanzania from 2007 to 2010.

 The organisation continued to work out of its bases on Zanzibar, Likoma, and on the Tanzanian mainland until 1910, when it commenced work also in Northern Rhodesia (now Zambia).
 It then pursued missionary work in these four areas throughout the first half of the twentieth century, offering medical provision and education as well as religious instruction and services.
 It played a prominent role in twentieth-century church history, with bishops including Frank Weston and John Edward Hine.
 Other notable Europeans among its staff included the novelist Robert Keable, and bishop Chauncy Maples, who joined the UMCA as an archdeacon and became the second Bishop of Likoma before drowning on the lake.
 The UMCA later commissioned a boat that bore his name, as they had with Charles Janson before.
 SS Chauncy Maples, built in 1899, is believed to be the oldest ship in Africa.